JakobGM/astrality/docs/modules.rst

 You can specify conditionals that must be satisfied in order to consider a module enabled.
 It can be useful if a module requires certain dependencies in order to work correctly

-This is done by setting the module option ``requires`` equal to a shell command, or a list of shell commands, *all* of which must be successfully executed (i.e. return a ``0`` exit code) in order to enable the module.
+You can specify module requirements by setting the module option ``requires`` equal to a list of dictionaries containing one, or more, of the following
+keywords:

+``env``:
+    Environment variable specified as a string.
+The environment variable must be set in order to consider the module enabled.

+``installed``:
+    Program name specified as a string.
+The program name must be invokable through the command line, i.e. available through the ``$PATH`` environment variable.

+``shell``:
+    Shell command specified as a string.
+The shell command must return a 0 exit code (which defines success), in order to consider the module enabled.

+    If the shell command uses more than 1 second to return, it will be considered failed.
+You can change the default timeout by setting the :ref:`requires_timeout <modules_config_requires_timeout>` configuration
+    option.

+    You can also override the default timeout on a case-by-case basis by setting the ``timeout`` key to a numeric value (in seconds).

+*All* specified dependencies must be satisfied in order to enable the module.

-For example, if your module depends on the ``docker`` and ``docker-machine`` shell commands being available, you can check if they are available with the POSIX command ``command -v``:
+For example, if your module depends on the ``docker`` and ``docker-machine`` shell commands being available, the environment variable ``$ENABLE_DOCKER`` being set, and "my_docker_container" existing, you can check this by setting the following requirements:

 .. code-block:: yaml

     module/docker:
         requires:
-            - command -v docker
+            - installed: docker
-            - command -v docker-machine
+            - installed: docker-machine

-If ``docker`` *or* ``docker-machine`` is not in your shell ``PATH``, this module will be disabled.

-If one of the shell commands use more than 1 second to return, it will be considered failed.
-You can change the default time out by setting the :ref:`requires_timeout <modules_config_requires_timeout>` configuration option.
+            - env: ENABLE_DOCKER
+            - shell: '[ $(docker ps -a | grep my_docker_container) ]'
+              timeout: 10 # seconds

 .. hint::
     ``requires`` can be useful if you want to use Astrality to manage your `dotfiles <https://medium.com/@webprolific/getting-started-with-dotfiles-43c3602fd789>`_.
 You can use module dependencies in order to only compile configuration templates to their respective directories if the dependent application is available on the system.
 This way, Astrality becomes a "conditional symlinker" for your dotfiles.